kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

   - Event Reason:
 - [X] API .status
   - Condition name:
-  - Other field:
+  - Other field: `.spec.holderIdentity`, `.spec.acquireTime`, `.spec.renewTime`, `.spec.leaseTransitions`
 - [X] Other (treat as last resort)
   - Details: audit logs for clients that are reading the Lease objects

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-A rough SLO here is that kube-apiserver updates leases at the same frequency as kubelet node heart beats, since the same mechanism is being used.
+A rough SLO here is that healthy kube-apiservers has a lease which is not older than 2 times the frequency of the lease heart beat 95% of time.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?